m0xsec/dailybytes/content/posts/arch/index.md

 # TPM 2.0 Enrollment
 {{< notice warning >}}
-Depending on your situation, doing this might be a bad idea.
+Depending on your security situation, doing this might be a bad idea.
 {{< /notice >}}
 I liked the idea of having my TPM unlock the LUKS volume on boot to speed up the boot process, creating a more seamless experience.
-Depending on our situation, enrolling your TPM as one of your LUKS key slots might be a bad idea.
+Depending on your situation, enrolling your TPM as one of your LUKS key slots might be a bad idea.
 As always, consider your threat model.

 Verify that your TPM is detected, and that it is version 2.0:
 ```